Posted on

 Voltage Sensitive Relay Wiring Diagram By True®

-One of the advantages of voltage-sensitive relays is their ease of installation and operation compared to more complex battery isolator systems.
+One of the advantages of 12V voltage sensitive relays is their ease of installation and operation compared to more complex battery isolator systems.
 They are typically reliable and cost-effective solutions for maintaining the charge of auxiliary batteries while protecting the primary battery from excessive discharge.